How I lost 1000€ betting on CS:GO — Theory

 January 4, 2024

 This is a true story of how I lost money using machine learning (ML) to bet on Counter-Strike: Global Offensive (CS:GO).
-The original idea came from a friend, who gave me permission to share it in public.
+The project was done with a friend, who gave me permission to share this story in public.
 We worked on it together in 2019, but the lessons have stuck with me and I want to share them with the world.
-Just to make sure I got the numbers right, as this was a long time ago, I retrieved my bets from the betting website to plot my cumulative returns:

 As you can see, I lost a lot of money very quickly, then my losses plateaued until I grew bored and decided to cut my losses.
 My friend persisted and he ended up making a 7.5% return on investment (ROI)!
 We did have an edge after all and I squandered it.
 This and the next post are a lesson on both how to bet with ML and how to avoid my mistakes.
 The lessons should apply more broadly than just for e-sports betting, as the concepts to be discussed can be applied to other financial domains like credit, fraud and marketing.